seventeenmagpie/infofiche/pages/has-reads.rst

 - *The Psychology of Money* by Morgan Housal (2020),
 - *Aliens and Linguists* by Walter E. Meyers (1980),
 - *Buddha* by Osamu Tezuka.
 Volumes 1 and 2 of the English translation,
 - *Barrier* by Brian K. Vaughan, Marcos Martin and Muntsa Vicente.
-I've written about it :doc:`on Infofiche <alien-language-in-barrier-by-vaughan-and-martin>`,
+I've written about it :doc:`on Infofiche <barrier-by-vaughan-and-martin>`,
 - *The Language Instinct* by Steven Pinker (2007),
 - *A Memory Called Empire* by Arkady Martine (2019)*.
 I've written about it :doc:`on Infofiche <language-alienation-and-assimilation-in-a-memory>`,